BlueAndGold - RAPID REVIEW: Notre Dame 12, Louisville 7

 GAME BALL

 In a rare 12-7 outcome in today's offensive oriented football, the defense takes the bows.
-Official stats from Notre Dame weren't available after the game, but senior rover Jeremiah Owusu-Koramoah made his presence felt all game playing downhill and recording several tackles behind the line of scrimmage.
+Official stats from Notre Dame weren't available after the game, but senior rover Jeremiah Owusu-Koramoah made his presence felt all game playing downhill and recording a couple tackles behind the line of scrimmage among his unofficial four solos.

 HISTORICAL FOOTNOTE